soto-project/soto-codegenerator/README.md

-# SotoCodeGen
+# SotoCodeGenerator

-Code Generator for Soto using Smithy models from aws-sdk-go-v2 repository
+Code Generator for Soto using AWS Smithy models